PratyushTripathy/pyrsgis/README.md

 # Python-for-Remote-Sensing-and-GIS
 PyRSGIS is a powerful module to read, manipulate and export geo-rasters.
 The module is built on the GDAL library, and is very efficient for various geospatial analysis.
+DOI: https://doi.org/10.5281/zenodo.2552934

 The module is capable of processing Landsat data from the downloaded TAR files itself.